habeneyasu/bati-bank-credit-scoring-mlops/FINAL_REPORT.md

 ### The Proxy Target Variable: RFM Analysis

-Week 3 brought us to the heart of the challenge: creating the proxy target variable.
+This brought us to the heart of the challenge: creating the proxy target variable.
 This would be the "ground truth" our models would learn from.

 **Step 1: Calculating RFM Metrics**